-1 1/1/11 In some countries tethered flights of a hot-air balloon may be prohibited by the local aviation authority.
+authority, Balloons may not be used as a platform for hungee jumping NOTE In some countries tethered flights of a hot-air balloon may be prohibited by the local aviation additioners, Battoons may not be asset as a party or my or bange of amping.
+NOTE authority.
 Balloons may not be used as a platform for bungee jumping.